dotnet/AspNetCore.Docs/aspnetcore/grpc/protobuf.md

 The `nanos` field represents values from `0.999_999_999` to `-0.999_999_999`.
 For example, the `decimal` value `1.5m` would be represented as `{ units = 1, nanos = 500_000_000 }`.
 This is why the `nanos` field in this example uses the `sfixed32` type, which encodes more efficiently than `int32` for larger values.
 If the `units` field is negative, the `nanos` field should also be negative.

 > [!NOTE]
 > Additional algorithms are available for encoding `decimal` values as byte strings.
-The Protobuf algorithm:
+The algorithm used by `DecimalValue`:
 >
 > * Is easy to understand.
 > * Isn't affected by big-endian or little-endian on different platforms.